 - An ever-changing installation in the MQ Art Box transparent container

-- International exhibitions (mostly free) in the frei_raum Q21 exhibition space
+- International exhibitions (mostly free) in the MQ Freiraum and MQ Salon exhibition spaces

-Imagine the Albertina Museum had a child.
-A rather child comfortable in all sorts of media and eager to break away from the trappings of the past.
+Imagine the prestigious Albertina art museum had a child.
+A rather adventurous child comfortable in all sorts of media and eager to break away from the trappings of the past.

-The Albertina Modern offers a showcase for the Albertina’s large collection of modern and contemporary art, as well as guest space for wider exhibitions featuring renowned domestic and international artists (such as the likes of Ai Weiwei or Nobuyoshi Araki).
+Voila…the Albertina Modern offers a showcase for the Albertina’s large collection of modern and contemporary art, as well as space for wider exhibitions drawing on loans.
+They typically feature renowned domestic and international artists (such as the likes of Ai Weiwei or Nobuyoshi Araki).

 Bank Austria Kunstforum Wien